danielyule/hearthbreaker/readme.md

 Progress
 --------

-All collectible cards have been implemented.
+All Collectible cards up to The Grand Tournament have been implemented.
+There is no plan to expand on the list of cards beyond that.
 The engine is complete, and can be used to simulate games.
 The game state can be copied, or serialized to JSON.
 Replay functionality is included as well.
 Furthermore, minions and weapons can be expressed either in python or via a JSON declaration.